 Applications occur during national testing at Key Stage 2 to obtain access arrangements as appropriate.

-We offer a range of literacy based interventions including- Beanstalk reading sessions, Catch up literacy, Lexia, Write from the start, Rainbow arc, Handwriting without tears, Phonics booster groups, and differentiated word fun sessions.
+We offer a range of English based interventions including- Beanstalk reading sessions, Lexia, Write from the start, Rainbow arc, Handwriting without tears, Phonics booster groups, Precision teach and Inference training.

 Support with numeracy:

-We offer a range of interventions including Catch up numeracy, Numbers count, and Maths ‘fix it sessions’.
+We offer a range of interventions including Numbers count and Maths ‘fix it sessions’.

 When supporting pupils with significant learning difficulties we draw on the expertise of local agencies to plan effective interventions and to adapt our teaching styles appropriately.